dolittle-tools/AzureDevOps/Documentation/azure_devops/adding_pipeline.md

 ```

 As you can see, the file refer to a job template.
 You'll find the different
-available templates in this repository.
+available templates in the [repository](https://github.com/dolittle-tools/Build).

 ## Cascades